 Having many screen roles including working alongside Catherine Tate and Warwick Davis, Amy Bowden has also had stage exposure which has seen her perform at London’s Southwark Playhouse.
 Earlier this year, Amy appeared in an episode of the BBC series Doctors, where she played Jade Robertson, who is suffering from a condition and a loss.
 Sitting down to answer our questions, Amy tells us about filming for Jekyll & Hyde, working alongside Catherine Tate and winning an award.

-What can you tell us about the short drama Let’s Roll?
+Is there anything you can tell us about the upcoming short film Let’s Roll?

 Let’s Roll is a coming of age comedy set in Brockworth featured around the famous Gloucester Cheese Roll Event.
 For part of the shoot, we actually went along to the Cheese Roll and it was brutal!
 However, such an amazing vibe that I now want to go every year… although I don’t think I’ll ever be brave enough to try it myself.